ICE: Criminal immigrants freed because of COVID going back to crime

 But Mr. Pham said some have cut the bracelets, and others have disappeared from the locations they said they’d be, or missed check-ins.

-The pandemic has forced population cuts at prisons, jails and detention facilities across the country, at the federal, state and local levels.
+The pandemic has forced population cuts at prisons, jails and detention facilities across the country.

 ICE cut its numbers by nearly 50% in the early months — sometimes under court order.

-But a report in the Journal of the American Medical Association in October concluded that infection rates in ICE facilities from April to August was still 13 times higher than the general U.S. population.
+But a report in the Journal of the American Medical Association in October concluded that infection rates in ICE facilities from April to August was still 13 times higher than the general population.

 In Adelanto, ICE has recorded 257 cases since the start of the pandemic, and currently has 15 active cases.
 Adelanto reports no COVID-related deaths in custody.
 Nationwide, ICE says eight detainees have died in custody from COVID.